Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 So you talk about why I left Congress.

-I was down to the point where about the only show I could go on was was your TV and radio, Sean, to get the truth out.
+I was down to the point where about the only show I could go on was your TV and radio, Sean, to get the truth out.

 And look, it took us two years, two and a half years to get listed on the stock exchange.

-You know, we did not have access to capital markets.
+We did not have access to capital markets.

-But you know, we just plugged along as a little RD company with a massive following because of people like you that were participating on the platform, and now I jokingly say, Sean, that we're now an official startup.
+But we just plugged along as a little RD company with a massive following because of people like you that were participating on the platform.

 We get to be a real company.

-I mean, imagine if we would have had the capital two years ago where we would be today.
+I mean, imagine if we would have had the capital two years ago, where we would be today.

-But look, we believe in the in the in the company, we believe in the shareholders, and this is really about a mission of of restoring free speech to the internet.
+And this is really about a mission of restoring free speech to the internet.

-If you remember, one of the most horrific days in American history, in my opinion, was when a company called Parlor, which was probably worth several billion dollars that was flourishing as Twitter and everybody else were cutting off Americans.
+If you remember, one of the most horrific days in American history, in my opinion, was when a company called Parlor, which was probably worth several billion dollars, that was flourishing as Twitter and everybody else were cutting off Americans.

-Thirty US companies destroyed that platform.
+30 U.S. companies destroyed that platform.

-And I was one of the I think you were on it too.
+And I was one of the, I think you were on it too.

-Yeah, I was Congress.
+Yeah, I was.

-Uh they wanted an alternative at the time to Twitter.
+They wanted an alternative at the time to Twitter.

-I mean uh but Jim Jordan told me on both radio and TV that they purposely suppressed my social media presence leading into the 2020 election.
+I don't know if you know this, I mean, but Jim Jordan told me on both radio and TV that they purposely suppressed my social media presence leading into the 2020 election.

-And and they have the evidence of it.
+And they have the evidence of it.

 I mean, this is our government, what, trying to suppress conservative voices?

-You gotta be kidding me.
+You got to be kidding me.

 What country are we living in here?

-You'll you'll love this.
+You'll love this.

-What we found uh after the fact, so in you remember the you remember 2018 at the height of the Russia hoax and all of that nonsense.
+So you remember 2018 at the height of the Russia hoax and all of that nonsense.

-Um and we were being shadow banned.
+And we were being shadow banned.

-We're building all of this ourselves, it's all internal, and it's just critically important infrastructure for free speech in this country and around the world, by the way, because we are open around the world.
+And it's just critically important infrastructure for free speech in this country and around the world, by the way, because we are open around the world.

-Listen, I I am not telling people what to do, but I would strongly urge people and and I have no financial interest in this.
+Listen, I am not telling people what to do, but I would strongly urge people.

 I own no stock.

-I I have none at all.
+I have none at all.

-But I believe in freedom, and I believe in freedom of speech, and this will be a free speech platform.
+But I believe in freedom and I believe in freedom of speech.

-Because this is an opportunity now to be able to bypass what is a uh a corrupt media mob and technology mob that is after the the heart and soul of this country and and suppressing opinions.
+And I urge everybody to get on it because this is an opportunity now to be able to bypass what is a corrupt media mob and technology mob that is after the heart and soul of this country and suppressing opinions.

-I once had Jack Dorsey a number of years ago on this program, and I asked him specifically about the the practice of shadow banning.
+I once had Jack Dorsey a number of years ago on this program, and I asked him specifically about the practice of shadow banning.

 He denied it right to me.

-This is certainly one platform, and when you took it over, I knew that it was a heavy lift on day one.
+And when you took it over, I knew that it was a heavy lift on day one.

 And I hope you do very well with it.